MorrisPenasso/apiWithSequelize/README.md

 # apiWithSequelize
-**A simple NodeJS application for send a request into server with a Sequelize database**
+**A simple NodeJS application for show how work a Sequelize database**

 This is a simple application built with NodeJS, ExpressJS and Sequelize.